ismaelc/ConcurSeattleB2BStartupWeekend/README.md

 **Get a Developer sandbox account**

 A developer sandbox account allows you to test both the app and APIs, free of charge.
 For the purposes of this hackathon, we have set up 50 developer accounts (using non-existent email addresses and pre-populated with Expense and Itinerary information) so that you can start using them right away.
-To get one of these accounts, please email chris.ismael@concur.com with the Subject: Disrupt Sandbox.
+To get one of these accounts, please email chris.ismael@concur.com with the Subject: Concur Sandbox Request for Startup Weekend.

 If you prefer to set up your own free sandbox, you can do so by registering [here](https://developer.concur.com/register).
 Note that the setup steps right after you login requires you to keep clicking 'Next' (for the most part) until you get to the end.
-If you get stuck, reach out to chris.ismael@concur.com or send him a tweet @chrispogeek
+If you get stuck, reach out to mithun.dhar@concur.com or send him us tweet at @ConcurAPI

 **Install the app**